wso2/docs-choreo-dev/en/docs/tutorials/create-rest-api-component.md

 In this section, let's develop the application that retrieves COVID-19 related statistics.

-### 1. Create a project and add a REST API component
+### Step 1.1: Create a project and add a REST API component

 1. Sign in to the [Choreo Console](https://consolev2.preview-dv.choreo.dev/).